 Team up with a friend or join a class.
 Ask your family and friends to be active with you.
 Play games like tennis or basketball, or take a class in dance or martial arts.

 Everyday activities can add up to an active lifestyle.
 You can:

 - Go for a brisk walk around the neighborhood

 - Ride a bicycle to work or just for fun

 Have fun with your family.

-If you have children, be a role model for making healthy choices.
-Encourage your whole family to get outside and get active – go for a hike or organize a family soccer game.
+If you have children, you can be a role model for making healthy choices.
+Encourage your whole family to get active outside.
+Go for a hike or organize a family soccer game.

 Strengthen your muscles.